CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    >**Note:** Please wait for the query to finish loading.
 It may take a few minutes.

 Let’s walk through the steps to understand how Geo was created.
 From the right panel, under Applied Steps, select **Source**.
 If you look at the formula bar or click on Settings, you will notice that the Source of this query is a join between Cities and States.
 As you walk through the steps, you will notice the result of the first join is in turn joined with Countries.
-So, all three queries are used to create Geo dimension.
+So, all three queries are used to create a Geo dimension.

    ![A screenshot of Formula bar for Geo query](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.033.png)